YaBoyWonder/BB-8-v.2/README.md

   1. Download this repository or download <a href="https://git-scm.com/downloads">git</a> and clone this repository.
   2. Go get a `.sqlite` file, however rename it to say `selfbot.sqlite` once you have it
-  3. Create a file called `settings.json` and put in the file this
+  3. Create a file called `settings.json` and put in the file this.
+Then *fill out* the info
   ```js
   {
 	"prefix": "YOUR_BOT_PREFIX",